goez-tools/di/README.md

 # Goez Dependency Injection Container

-A simple dependency injection container which was inspected by Laravel Container.
+A simple dependency injection container which was inspired by Laravel Container.

 ## Installation